JuliaAI/LearnAPI.jl/docs/src/index.md

 - Each machine learning model's behaviour is governed by a number of user-specified **hyperparameters**.
 The regularization parameter in ridge regression is an example.
-Hyperparameters are data independent.
+Hyperparameters are data-independent.
 For example, the number of target classes is not a hyperparameter.

 - Information needed for training that is not a model hyperparameter and not data is